 Business resources for immigrant entrepreneurs

-Starting a business can be a challenge for anyone, especially for someone new to the country who is unfamiliar with processes and laws.
+Starting a business can be a challenge for anyone, especially for someone new to the country and unfamiliar with processes and laws.
 Fortunately, there are numerous resources available to help immigrant small business owners succeed.

 Sites like the U.S. Small Business Administration focus on helping entrepreneurs grow their businesses, offering education, financial assistance and templates.
 Other organizations like Immigrant Biz provide a directory of resource options, including micro-lenders that specifically help immigrants, as well as local loan programs by state for immigrants.